Ridhima Pandey: Background

-Climate activism
+Her activism was influenced by the traumatic experience of witnessing the 2013 Uttarakhand floods.
+She has stated in interviews that seeing the devastation and hearing the cries of children on TV led to recurring nightmares, which ultimately motivated her to take action.

+Activism

-Legal action against the Indian Government
+Legal action against the Indian government

 At age nine, Pandey filed a lawsuit against the Indian Government on the basis that they had not taken the significant steps against climate change that they had agreed to in the Paris Agreement.
 This court case was presented in the National Green Tribunal (NGT), a court which was established in 2010 that deals solely with environmental cases.
-Pandey also asked the Government to prepare a plan to reduce carbon emissions and a nationwide plan to curb the impact of climate change, including reducing India's use of fossil fuels.
+The petition argued that the Public Trust Doctrine, India's commitments under the Paris Agreement, and existing Environmental laws obligated stronger measures to mitigate climate change.
+Although the petition was ultimately dismissed, it brought significant attention to the climate crisis in India, highlighting the role of youth in environmental advocacy.
+This event was widely covered, with Pandey's mother, Vinita, noting her daughter's tenacity, stating:I feel as if she is teaching me and I am the student.
+She has this incredible strength and clarity, pushing forward with a fearlessness I didn't expect from someone so young, and it's humbling to see her lead with such purpose.Pandey also asked the Government to prepare a plan to reduce carbon emissions and a nationwide plan to curb the impact of climate change, including reducing India's use of fossil fuels.

 In an interview with The Independent.
 Pandey states:My Government has failed to take steps to regulate and reduce greenhouse gas emissions, which are causing extreme climate conditions.
 This will impact both me and future generations.
-My country has huge potential to reduce the use of fossil fuels, and because of the Government's inaction I approached the National Green Tribunal.The NGT dismissed her petition, stating that it was 'covered under the environment pact assessment'.
+My country has huge potential to reduce the use of fossil fuels, and because of the Government's inaction I approached the National Green Tribunal.